k-int/bas-quire/content/issue-01/conversation.md

 {% assign DOI = "011" %}

+{% contributors 'gbrockington' context=respondent type='primary' format='name-title' %}

 # "The seam of material and contexts that coalesce around the idea of British art is rich, and there remains much to mine and to re-evaluate."

 {% assign DOI = "p70" %}

+{% figure 'nstaba-fig22' %}

 There is a fine Jacob Epstein in the British art collection at Carrick Hill near Adelaide, Australia, the home created in the 1930s by Edward and Ursula Hayward, and now open to the public as a country-house museum.
 It is not the sort of Epstein that one might expect to find: not a bronze bust of Lady Hayward, or even one of the artist's experiments in direct carving.
-Instead, the Haywards acquired a painting entitled *Lilies* (1936; [fig. 22](#figure22)), one of four hundred-odd flower studies that Epstein made in one of his occasional orgies of painting.
+Instead, the Haywards acquired a painting entitled *Lilies* (1936; [fig. 22](#nstaba-figure22)), one of four hundred-odd flower studies that Epstein made in one of his occasional orgies of painting.
 It was a moment of defiant departure from his sculptural practice, and it suits the collection at Carrick Hill because the house is set in beautiful gardens, and because Ursula Hayward loved lilies.

 {% assign DOI = "p71" %}